 Visit our financial aid section to access cost of attendance information.
 Since students enrolled in the Master of Science in Forensic Medicine degree program are considered half-time students, they are eligible to apply for financial assistance.

-Master of Science in Forensic Medicine degree program candidates will begin their studies in the fall term (mid-August start).
-Pathway Program candidates enter in the summer term.
-Apply here.
+Master of Science in Forensic Medicine degree program candidates will begin their studies in the fall term (September start).
+Visit the application requirements page to learn more.

 Below are the minimum requirements for admission to the Master of Science in Forensic Medicine degree program.
 Please note that each application is reviewed on an individual basis.